roboogle/gtkmvc3/gtkmvco/docs/quickstart/index.rst

         * The list of the mp3 file names.
         * The methods for playing the files in the list.
-        * The methods for contacting a server in the Internet for downloading some new music file.

 **Observer**
         It is an entity interested in observing some parts of one or